-- Press the < button for one second to go to the main menu selection and scroll down to the Settings menu using the > button. - 2 Press the ✓ button to enter the Settings menu. - 3 Use the > button to scroll to the Automatic Start Delay option and press the ✓ button.
-The current setting for the option flashes when selected. - 4 Set the restart delay for one load segment using the < and > buttons. - 5 Press the ✓ button to confirm. - 6 Set the restart delay for the other load segment if applicable. - 7 Press the ✓ button to confirm. - NOTE: Load segment On/Off commands issued through the Control menu override the user settings for load segments. - NOTE: A single load segment delay applies to both outlets.
-However, there is an additional built-in one-second delay between closing segment 1 and 2.
-The delay is always present when an On command is issued for both segments at the same time.
+- Press the < button for longer than one second to go to the main menu selection and scroll down to the Settings menu using the > button. - 2 Press the ✓ button to enter the Settings menu. - 3 Use the ➤ button to scroll to the Automatic Start Delay option and press the ✓ button.

+The current setting for the option flashes when selected. - 4 Set the restart delay for one load segment using the < and > buttons. - 5 Press the ✓ button to confirm. - 6 Set the restart delay for the other load segment if applicable. - 7 Press the ✓ button to confirm. - NOTE: Load segment On/Off commands issued through the Control menu override the user settings for load segments. - NOTE: There is an additional built-in one-second delay between closing load segment 1 and 2 when an On command is issued for both segments at the same time.